rickythewriter/simplepractice-interview-test/README.md

    - Remove prefixes (such as Mr. Mrs. Rev.) from dummy names.

    Requirement 5:
-    - Return error messages when validations have not been passed
+    - Return error messages when validations have not been passed.
-    - Write a validation to prevent duplicate appointments
+    - Write a validation to prevent duplicate appointments.

  * How did _you_ gain confidence your submission is correct?